sictweb/bti425-2020/graded-work/assign2.md

 Here's the plain text URL:
 `https://pam-2020-a2and3webapi.herokuapp.com/api`

-Using Postman, you can add these segments to the URL, and interact with the web API:
+Using Postman, you can add these segments to the URL, and interact with the web API.
+Replace "XXXXXX..." with a MongoDB object identifier:

 * `/terms/english`
 All terms in English